gvwilson/sensibleadventures/bookster/new.md

 "Ah, not to worry."
 The bosun leaned on the sill.
 "Just consoling those as need it."

-"Of course," the parrot said drily.
+"Of course," the parrot said dryly.

 Uyves watched the kites flying overhead for a moment.
 "You sharing your nest with anyone these days, Jack?"